IbrahemMohmedAbdo/naxly/README.md

-°Project OverviewThis:
+°Project Overview:

- -project revolves around the implementation of the Repository design pattern and adheres to SOLID principles.
+ -This project revolves around the implementation of the Repository design pattern and adheres to SOLID principles.
 Additionally, it utilizes components in Laravel for enhanced modularization.

 °Repository Design Pattern